-Type of Violation(s) 2010-11 USPAP Citation(s) Examples SANCTION (also refer to the sanction matrix and aggravating and mitigating circ igating circumstances) 1st offense 2nd offense 3rd offense ETH IICS RULE Failure to perform valuation services ethically while acting as an appraiser.
+Type of Violation(s) 2014-15 USPAP Citation(s) Examples (also refer to the sanction matr SANCTION (also refer to the sanction matrix and aggravating and mitig 1st offense 2nd offense 3rd offense ETHICS RULE Failure to perform valuation services ethically while acting as an appraiser.
 Ethics Rule Intentionally preparing a fraudulent appraisal.
 Level V Misrepresentation of role.
 Ethics Rule, Conduct Example #1 Preparing an appraisal while pursuing a listing for the subject property without proper disclosure.
 Level III Level IV Level V Example #2 Testifying as an expert without proper experience.
 Level II Level III Level IV Example #3 Acting as unbiased party when there is an interest in the property.
-Level IV Level V Cond luct Section Being an advocate for the client's interests.
+Level IV Level V Willfully or knowingly fails to comply with the RECORD KEEPING RULE Ethics Rule Level IV Level V Conduct Section Being an advocate for the client's interests.
 Conduct & Management Example #1 Inflating the value to benefit a client's position in litigation.
 Level IV Level V Example #2 Selecting only comparable sales that support the contract price when there are more appropriate sales available.
 Level III Level IV Level V Accepting an appraisal assignment that includes the reporting of predetermined opinions and conclusions.
 Conduct Accepting an assignment when the engagement letter specifies that the value must exceed a certain amount.
 Level III Level IV Level V Relying upon any unsupported characteristic of race, national origin, gender, marital status, familial status, age, receipt of public assistance income, handicap, or unsupported conclusion that homogeneity of such characteristics is necessary to maximize value.
 Conduct Assuming that a subdivision where most of the properties are owned by individuals from a certain country will not be desirable to the general market.
 Level II Level III Level IV Allowing an employee or other person to communicate a misleading or fraudulent appraisal report.
 Conduct Knowing that an employee will issue an appraisal report with an inflated opinion of value that is based on incorrect square footage for the subject property.
 Level IV Level V Communicating assignment results with the intent to mislead or to defraud.
 Conduct Level V Example #1 Using a large portion of another appraiser's report without permission.
-Level III Level IV Level V Example #2 Intentionally leaving out the fact that the subject property is listed for sale and substantially less than the contract amount.
-Level IV Level V
+Level III Level IV Level V